Answers to questions about new Obstetric ATSMs for 2018

 Read introductory information on the new Obstetric ATSMs for 2018

-- If you started the pre-February 2018 version and you have switched to the post-February 2018 version you will have to indicate this on the notification of completion form.
+- If you started the pre-April 2018 version and you have switched to the post-April 2018 version you will have to indicate this on the notification of completion form.

 Do ASMs carry a work intensity score?